 - Replace

-- Switch GET to POST for tweet, search, comment, quote, retweeter endpoints.
+- Switch GET to POST for tweet, search, comment, quote, and retweeter endpoints.

 - Delete